asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 > Outer loop helps business, inner loop helps developers.

 This means all acceptance tests should test something meaningful to the business, and unit tests are lower level and closely related to code.
-A passing unit test probably means very little o the app's purpose.
+A passing unit test probably means very little to the app's purpose.

 Acceptance tests normally take more time to pass, they normally require a feature chunk to be implemented.
 Unit tests should be quick to go from failing to passing.